lesjames/breakpoint/readme.md

 ## Resources

-There is a writeup about [Breakpoint on 24 Ways](http://24ways.org/2012/redesigning-the-media-query/).
+Here is a writeup about [Breakpoint on 24 Ways](http://24ways.org/2012/redesigning-the-media-query/).
 You can [view a presentation about Breakpoint](http://wordpress.tv/2012/12/18/les-james-responsive-design-with-the-breakpoint-framework/) on wordpress.tv.
+Here is a [Codepen demo](http://codepen.io/lesjames/pen/ixjsc) that you can play with.
+You can hit up [Les James on Twitter](https://twitter.com/lesjames) with any questions.

 ## The Grid